 3. The applicant will be informed in writing of the outcome of the appeal within twenty-four (24) business hours after receipt.
 If additional time is needed to resolve the appeal, the President or designee, shall inform the applicant of the need for the extension.
 The decision by the President or designee will be MTSU’s final decision on the application.

 VI.
 General Conditions for Use of Property or Facilities

-The following conditions, which seek to preserve MTSU’s mission and take into account the nature of its property and/or facilities, shall govern activities conducted pursuant to approved applications for access to or use of campus property and/or facilities.
-These conditions shall be enforced uniformly to all uses of campus facilities and/or properties in a content and viewpoint neutral manner.
-MTSU shall have the right to terminate the use of campus facilities and/or property by any group, organization, or individual which violates any provision of this policy, other MTSU policy, local, state, or federal law or regulation.
+The following conditions, which seek to preserve MTSU’s mission and take into account the nature of its facilities and/or property, shall govern activities conducted pursuant to approved applications for access to or use of campus property and/or facilities.
+These conditions shall be enforced uniformly to all uses of campus property and/or facilities in a content and viewpoint neutral manner.
+MTSU shall have the right to terminate the use of campus facilities and/or property by any group, organization, or individual that violates any provision of this policy, other MTSU policy, local, state, or federal law or regulation.

 A. At the conclusion of any use of property and/or facilities (including personal property), the property and/or facilities must be returned or relinquished to the University in the same condition as when they were provided.
 Any user of University property and/or facilities that fails to do so will be responsible for all expenses incurred by the University to remedy the condition of the University property and/or facilities.

 B. Events involving minors shall comply with Policy 101 Minors Participating in University-Sponsored Programs or Programs Using University Facilities.